Soviet Union: Highest organ of state authority

 The Supreme Soviet (successor of the Congress of Soviets) was nominally the highest organ of state authority for most of the Soviet history, at first acting as a rubber stamp institution, approving and implementing all decisions made by the party.
 However, its powers and functions were extended in the late 1950s, 1960s, and 1970s, including the creation of new state commissions and committees.
 It gained additional powers relating to the approval of the Five-Year Plans and the government budget.
 The Supreme Soviet elected a Presidium (successor of the Central Executive Committee) to wield its power between plenary sessions, ordinarily held twice a year, and appointed the Supreme Court, the Procurator General and the Council of Ministers (known before 1946 as the Council of People's Commissars), headed by the Chairman (Premier) and managing an enormous bureaucracy responsible for the administration of the economy and society.
 State and party structures of the constituent republics largely emulated the structure of the central institutions, although the Russian SFSR, unlike the other constituent republics, for most of its history had no republican branch of the CPSU, being ruled directly by the union-wide party until 1990.
 Local authorities were organized likewise into party committees, local Soviets and executive committees.
-While the state system was nominally federal, the party was unitary.
+While the state was a de jure federation with a nominally federal constitution, the party was de facto centralized and unitary.

 The state security police (the KGB and its predecessor agencies) played an important role in Soviet politics.
 It was instrumental in the Red Terror and Great Purge, but was brought under strict party control after Stalin's death.
 Under Yuri Andropov, the KGB engaged in the suppression of political dissent and maintained an extensive network of informers, reasserting itself as a political actor to some extent independent of the party-state structure, culminating in the anti-corruption campaign targeting high-ranking party officials in the late 1970s and early 1980s.